Anmol53/react-conceptual-questions/README.md

 1.  ## What is react?
     _**React**_ is a JavaScript library created by **<span style="color:#2D88FF;">Facebook</span>**.
 It is use for creating User Interface(UI).
 In react we can create complex UI by creating many small `components` and combining them.
     ***
-2.  ## Differentiate between functional and class components. ## What do you prefer to use and in which situation?
+2.  ## Differentiate between functional and class components.
+What do you prefer to use and in which situation?

+    _**Functional Component:**_ It's just a function which accepts props and returns a React component.
+It uses react hooks to manipulate data.
+There are many react hooks.
+Like, useState(), useEffect(), etc.

+    _**Class Component:**_ We use ES6 class syntax to write component.
+We need to extend `React.Component` to create a component.
+We have to use life-cycle methods to manipulate the data in the class component, according to the phase of the component.

+    Both versions are equivalent and will give you the exact same output.

+    I like to use `Functional Component`.
+Initially, Functional Component did not have the capabilities as much as `Class Component`.
+Like update state and other life cycle methods.
+But after the v16.8 update of React, we can also do all those things in Functional Component using hooks.

+    I prefer Functional Component because it is simpler to write, less complex than Class Component, and has all the functionality as Class Component.

     ***

-3.  ## What is State and Props in react?
+3.  ## What are State and Props in react?

-    _`State`_ is data maintained inside a component.
+    The _`State`_ is data maintained inside a component.
 It is owned by that specific component.
-The component itself will update the state using the setState function or hook.
+The component itself will update the state using the setState function or useState hook.

-    _`Props`_ is data passed in from a parent component. props are read-only in the child component that receives them.
+    The _`Props`_ is data passed in from a parent component. props are read-only in the child component that receives them.
 We need to pass callback functions, which can be executed inside the child to update **props**.

     ***